ibm-cloud-docs/dl/deployment-transit-gateway.md

 Currently, VPC networking doesn't consider the AS path length when selecting the best route for network traffic.
 However, you can use a transit gateway between the direct link and VPC in certain topologies to achieve the same outcome.
 Also, if prefix values are repeated across different AS prepends (of the same policy), the first instance of the prefix value sets the prefix length; the rest are ignored.
 {: shortdesc}

-Keep in mind that AS prepends currently have no effect on the routing between VPCs and Direct Link gateways.
+Keep in mind that AS prepends currently have no effect on the routing between VPCs and direct links.
 {: important}

 ## Examples